sm2348/github_capstone/Report.md

 ![](/images/screenshot(141).png)

 #### 4.3	Average house price and venue density
 As shown in methodology, the boroughs were separated into 4 different clusters when clustered based on average house price and venue density.
-These cluster can be visualized by chloropleth map, which would look like this:
+These cluster can be visualized by choropleth map, which would look like this:

 ![](/images/screenshot(143).png)